micans/pick/doc/PICK-USER-MANUAL.md

 ## SAM format support

 SAM support is currently entirely focused on single-end reads.
 Aspects of paired-end alignment that do not depend on the paired-end / single-end dichotomy may be perfectly amenable to pick processing but none of it has been tested by me.
+Reference sequences are only required if an operator is used that needs to inspect (parts of) the reference sequence.
+References with large contigs (such as mammalian genomes) should in principle work but pick's supporting datastructure is entirely straightforward and un-optimised, so it should be called upon only as a measure of last resort.
+Pick has been tested with reference sequence collections such as transgenes and screens, that is, potentially large collections of smallish sequences.

 Pick follows a streaming paradigm but has provisions for caching where SAM format requires it, namely the query sequence field (column 10).